SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 _Cloud Pub/Sub_, _Cloud Run_ and _Secret Manager_ are GCP services running in Google Cloud. _Solace PubSub+_ is shown here accessible through a public REST API service.
 PubSub+ may be a single event broker in HA or non-HA deployment or part of a larger PubSub+ Event Mesh.

-Given an existing _Topic_ configured in Cloud Pub/Sub, a _Subscription_ is created to this topic which triggers the _Connector logic_ deployed in Cloud Run.
+Given an existing _Topic_ configured in Cloud Pub/Sub, a _Subscription_ is created to this topic which triggers the _Connector logic_ deployed as a service in Cloud Run.
 The Connector (1) checks the received Pub/Sub message, (2) gets _Solace PubSub+ broker connection details_ that have been configured as a secret in Secret Manager, (3) constructs an HTTP REST Request, message body and headers by mapping information from the received Pub/Sub message contents and taking into account the configured _Authentication method_ at PubSub+, and (4) sends the Request to PubSub+ using the REST API.
 The REST API Response indicates the success of getting the message into PubSub+.

 Messages published to the Google Pub/Sub Topic will now be delivered to the PubSub+ Event Broker and available for consumption by any of its [supported APIs](https://solace.com/products/apis-protocols/) from any point of the Event Mesh.